The coach who looks at

 I knew I could not maintain the standard of coaching I believed in inside that system.
 In 2017, I left to coach independently — exclusively online, exclusively focused on GMAT and CAT, exclusively 1-on-1 or in small groups where I could give every student the individual attention the work requires.

 That decision has defined everything since.
-Over 15+ years of coaching, I have refined a framework that begins not with content delivery, but with diagnosis — a structured process of identifying and correcting the specific structural inefficiencies that are quietly limiting each student’s performance ceiling.
+Over 15+ years of coaching, I have refined a framework that begins not with content delivery, but with diagnosis — a structured process of identifying the specific structural inefficiencies that are quietly limiting each student’s performance ceiling.

 What most tutors get wrong — and what I do differently